 3) Constant Member Function

-In C++, a constant member function is a member function that will not change any data members of the class.
-Using the const keyword , we can declare the member function after the function declaration.
-This member function allows us to access the data members of an object but cannot modifying them.
+In C++, a constant member function is a member function that does not alter any data members of the class.
+By using the const keyword, we can specify the member function as constant after the function declaration.
+This particular member function enables us to view the data members of an object but prohibits any modifications to them.

 Syntax